Mandoline

 After slicing

-For foods like potatoes (chips or gratins), rinse slices in cold water to remove surface starch — this prevents sticking and produces crispier results.
+For foods like potatoes (chips or gratins), rinse slices in cold water to remove surface starch.
+This prevents sticking and produces crispier results.
 For salads and raw presentations, season slices immediately with salt and acid (lemon, vinegar) to draw out water and add flavor.

 Mandoline care and maintenance